shahzaibkhalid/mern-app-generator/README.md

             └── server.js
         └── src
 ```
-No need to do manual configuration and simple folder structures, just the files you need to build your app.<br>
+No need to do manual configuration and folder structure is very simple and intuitive, just the files you need to build your app.<br>
 But note that all the configuration files are available with some default settings so that you can enhance your application according to your needs.

 Once the installation is done, you can run some commands inside the project folder: